intel/pepc/docs/pepc-topology.rst

 **Note 1**: The Linux kernel provides topology data only for online CPUs.
 For offline CPUs, unknown topology values (e.g., package number) are replaced with "?".

-**Note 2**: In case of non-compute dies (dies without any CPUs, for example I/O dies on Granite Rapids Xeon), CPU, core, and module numbers are shown as "-".
+**Note 2**: For non-compute dies (dies without any CPUs, for example I/O dies on Granite Rapids Xeon), CPU, core, and module numbers are shown as "-".

 **--cpus** *CPUS*